Jarnail Singh Bhindranwale: Clash with Sant Nirankaris

 On 13 April 1978, the anniversary of the founding of the Khalsa, a Sant Nirankari convention was organized in Amritsar, with permission from the Akali state government.
 The practices of the "Sant Nirankaris" subsect of Nirankaris was considered as heretics by the orthodox Sikhism expounded by Bhindranwale, though the conflict between the Sikhs and the Sant Nirankaris preceded Bhindranwale; the Sant Nirankaris had been declared by the priests of the Golden Temple as enemies of the Sikhs in 1973, and the Damdami Taksal had opposed them since the 1960s, during the time of Kartar Singh Khalsa.
 They had exemplified both the internal and external threats to Sikhism that Bhindranwale spoke of in speeches, as their scriptures made derogatory references to the Guru Granth Sahib, the sect's leader proclaiming himself as a guru in its place and calling himself the baja-wala (a reference to Guru Gobind Singh), and because of their undermining of the Sikh structure and affiliation with Congress.

 From the Golden Temple premises, Bhindranwale delivered a stirring sermon, where he announced he would not allow the Nirankari convention to take place.
 According to Tully and Jacob, Bhindranwale declared "We are going to march there and cut them to pieces!"
 After the speech a large contingent of about two hundred Sikhs led by Bhindranwale and Fauja Singh, the head of the Akhand Kirtani Jatha, left the Golden Temple and proceeded to the Nirankari Convention with the intention of stopping its proceedings.
-The protest of the Sikhs was shot at by the armed guards of the Nirankari chief, subsequently resulting in an armed clash between the two groups.
-Fauja Singh allegedly attempted to behead Nirankari chief Gurbachan Singh with his sword but was shot dead by Gurbachan's bodyguard.
+The contingent cut off the arm of a Hindu sweetmeats on the way to the Nirankari Convention.
+Fauja Singh allegedly attempted to behead Nirankari chief Gurbachan Singh with his sword but was shot dead by Gurbachan's bodyguard subsequently resulting in an armed clash between the two groups.
+Bhindranwale fled as the clash began.
 In the ensuing violence, several people were killed: two of Bhindranwale's followers, eleven members of the Akhand Kirtani Jatha and three members of the Sant Nirankari sect.
 This event brought Bhindranwale to the limelight in the media, and brought him into the political arena.
 According to Kirpal Dhillon, former DGP of Punjab, the reported participation of some senior Punjab government officials in the convention also may have emboldened the Sant Nirankaris to attack the protestors.